Maintaining Board Certification Policies & Fees

 - Each MOC cycle is 4 years in length.

 - Evaluation of requirements will be made after 3 years.
 If all requirements have been met, Diplomates will have no requirements due in year 4.
-If requirements have not been met, Diplomates may use year 4 as a remediation year to complete outstanding requirements, including retaking up to 3 CAP assessments.
+If requirements have not been met, Diplomates may use year 4 as a remediation year to complete outstanding requirements, including retaking any failed or missed CAP assessments.

 - Failure to complete all requirements by the end of the remediation year will result in a status change from Current to Not Current and require a Diplomate to retake the board certification exam.
 The exam must be taken within 2 years of the end of the remediation year.
 Diplomates who successfully pass the exam will be placed into a new 3-year MOC cycle and their status will be updated to Current.
 Diplomates who do not successfully complete the exam within 2 years of the end of the remediation year will lose the board certification credential and must re-apply and meet post-graduate requirements before being approved to sit for the exam again.